LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

     correspond to an infinite dimensional version of $\mathbb{R}^n$ or
     $\mathbb{C}^n$.

--   Much of Euclidean geometry carries over to Hilbert spaces including orthogonality, projections, orthonormal basis, and Pythagoras' theorem.
+-   Much of Euclidean geometry carries over to Hilbert spaces, including orthogonality, projections, orthonormal basis, and Pythagoras' theorem.